 Prepare the ground

-Start your preparation now by pulling out any annual weeds before they self-sow.
+Start your preparation by pulling out any annual weeds before they self-sow - summer is an ideal time to do this.
 Whilst busy you can assess whether or not you have many perennial weeds in your grassy area.
 The likely suspects are buttercup, clover and bindweed and they will need removing.

 If you have lots of perennial weeds you will have your work cut out.
 As there is now some concern over the use of glyphosate it may be better not to apply weed killer but instead to cover the ground with carpet or black impermeable weed suppressing membrane until the weeds have turned yellow and completely died.
 Once dead wait for a week or two and then turn the soil over with a garden fork, but don’t break down the clods.
 Leave them and allow the winter to break down the lumps.

 If your lawn in mainly well-behaved grasses, there is another alternative to spraying.
 Lift the turf by cutting foot-long squares and pile it up in a stack.
 You can either leave the turf in this stack and it will decompose and produce loamy soil which can be added to the top.
 Or you can bury your turf a spade’s depth down and this will feed the soil.

 Once the ground is clear fork the soil over roughly, leaving the clods of soil intact.
 Let the weather, ie the frost and cold, break down the soil for you.
 By spring it will hopefully be fine and powdery, unless it’s heavy clay.
 Then it may take longer to break down.
 Clay soil lays cold and wet for longer, so planting and sowing on clay needs greater patience.
 You need warm conditions and drying soil.
 However clay soil is fertile and it hangs on to its nutrients well.